-This new legislation ended with the possibility of renewable energy projects benefitting from a guaranteed remuneration regime, such as feed-in-tariffs, which historically helped to promote investment in this sector in Portugal.
+This new legislation ended with the possibility of renewable energy projects benefitting from a guaranteed remuneration regime, such as feed-in-tariffs which historically helped to promote investment in this sector in Portugal.
 This being said, the measure does not impact the remuneration regimes that were already in force, which will be maintained under their current terms.
 It also envisages the possibility for remuneration special incentives, for fixed or variable amounts, capped or not, to be granted in the context of public auction procedures aiming to allow a certain return on investments made by sponsors of these projects.

-Additionally, due to the rise in fossil fuel prices and in line with the European joint action for more sustainable and accessible energy, the Portuguese government enacted Decree-Law 30-A/2022, of April 18, which sets out certain exceptional measures, valid for a two-year period, to simplify licensing procedures for renewable projects ("Decree-Law 30-A/2022").
+Additionally, due to the rise in fossil fuel prices and in line with the European joint action for more sustainable and accessible energy, the Portuguese government enacted Decree-Law 30-A/2022, of April 18, which sets out certain exceptional measures, valid for a two-year period, to simplify licensing procedures for renewable projects, which was subsequently complemented by Decree-Law 72/2022 of October 19.
 These measures include the following:

-Exemption from operation license to start operation: Renewable power plants, storage facilities and self-consumption units may start to operate before being awarded an operation license or certificate, provided the grid operator confirms that the connection and injection conditions are met, and subject to a prior notification to the DGEG.
-In this case, the operation licenses or certificates, as applicable, must be requested within three years from the prior communication to the DGEG.
+Exemption from operation license to start operation: Renewable power plants, storage facilities and self-consumption units may start to operate before being awarded an operation license or certificate provided the grid operator

-- Environmental licensing: Renewable power plants, storage facilities and self-consumption units not located in sensitive areas and below the thresholds established in Annex II of Decree Law 151-B/2013, of October 31, are exempt from the case-by-case assessment on subjection to an Environmental Impact Assessment (Avaliação de Impacto Ambiental). - Wind projects generation: Wind projects are entitled to inject power into the grid above the awarded injection capacity, subject to the additional energy regime provided in article 65 of Decree Law 15/2022.
+- confirms that the connection and injection conditions are met, and subject to a prior notification to the DGEG.
+In this case, the operation licenses or certificates as applicable, must be requested within three years from the prior communication to the DGEG. - Plants, storage facilities and self-consumption units not located in sensitive areas and below the thresholds established in Annex II of Decree-Law 151-B/2013 of October 31, are exempt from the case-by-case assessment on subjection to an Environmental Impact Assessment (Avaliação de Impacto Ambiental). - Wind projects generation: Wind projects are entitled to inject power into the grid above the awarded injection capacity, subject to the additional energy regime provided in article 65 of Decree-Law 15/2022. - Municipal licensing: exemption of power plants with an installed capacity of less than 1 MW of prior urban planning verification, and application of a simplified procedure of prior notification to power plants exceeding such installed capacity.